 - Leaving School Without Permission: Students who leave school without permission or checking-out through the office will be assigned 1 day of ISS.
 Repeated violations will result in progressive consequences that may lead to an expulsion hearing. - Students who are 18 years old and who do not live with a parent/guardian must provide a notarized statement verifying that they do not live at home and are no longer listed as a dependent on their parent's income taxes.
 Students who are 18 but who do not live at home must provide a notarized affidavit signed by a parent/guardian which authorizes a change of residence and indicates that the student still resides in the Mulvane school district. - In Accordance with Kansas Compulsory Attendance Law (K.S.A.
-72-113), any students under eighteen years of age who has three consecutive days of unexcused absences during any semester or five total days of unexcused absences or seven unexcused absences in a school year, is considered in violation of state law.
-Such students will be reported to the juvenile authorities in the county in which the student resides and to the superintendent of schools.
-Cumulative absences (excused or unexcused) may require professional documentation after the seventh absence in order to be excused.
+72-113), any students under eighteen years of age who has <a href="text-triangle-tria